 - Swimming is not recommended on water release dates.

 Pori Pori Swimming Hole: <2km (round trip, approximate)

 Time: 30 minutes walking, endless swimming... or until your lips turn blue.

-High water difficulty: Difficult.
-Recommended for older children and confident swimmers only.
-Life jacket or other floatation devices may be helpful.
+High water difficulty: Difficult and not recommended, but definitely for older children and confident swimmers only.
+Life jacket or other floatation devices may be required.

 A note about the photos: I attached my waterproof camera to my togs with a carabiner for the initial river crossing and, sorry to say, there are water smudges on some of the photos.